 Mike earned an M.B.A. from St. Mary’s College and a B.A. in Government from California State University, Sacramento.
-The parent of two grown children, including a recent United States Air Force Academy graduate, Mike spends his free time assisting programs and services that support the families of Academy appointees or those serving active duty in the military.
+The parent of two grown children, (his son is a Special Operations pilot in the Air Force and daughter is in the Sports Management field) Mike spends his free time assisting programs and services that support the families of Air Force Academy appointees or those serving active duty in the military.
 Mike makes his (now empty) nest in the Bay Area.